mauriciopoppe/blog/site/content/notes/learning-japanese.md

 ---
 title: Learning Japanese
 summary: |
   I've recently started learning Japanese.
-In this article, I share my goals, motivations, and the tools and strategies I'm using to acquire this new language.
+In this article, I share my goals and the tools and strategies I'm using to learn this new language.

 tags: ['learning', 'languages', 'japanese', 'life']
 libraries: ['doodle']